Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 `font_casker` produces a preformatted cask including the values of `version`, `sha256`, and all `font` stanzas, and writes it to stdout.

 Note that `font_casker` depends on `otfinfo`, a command-line utility from the lcdf-typetools suite of typographical software.
-You can obtain it as part of a TeX distribution with `brew cask install mactex`, or from upstream with `brew install lcdf-typetools`.
+You can obtain it as part of a TeX distribution with `brew install --cask mactex`, or from upstream with `brew install lcdf-typetools`.

 ## Naming Font Casks